 The 1950s is a decade remembered nostalgically by most of the Americans old enough to have lived through it.
 The economy was roaring.
 Conveniences that had been toys for the upper classes such as fancy refrigerators, range-top ovens, dishwashers, and convertible automobiles became middle-class staples.

-Homes became affordable to many apartment dwellers for the first time and thousands of young families moved into newly build suburbs with backyard barbeques, lawns, community swimming pools and new shopping malls.
+Homes became affordable to many apartment dwellers for the first time and thousands of young families moved into newly built suburbs with backyard barbeques, lawns, community swimming pools and new shopping malls.
 The huge youth market had a music all its own called rock and roll, complete with parent-detested icons such as Elvis Presley.
 Disneyland, the happiest place on Earth, opened in 1955.

 The pressures of the Cold War were papered over with rosy images of bliss on newly purchased television sets.
 Happy housewives and successful businessmen fathers tended to their dutiful children in saccharine sitcoms while cowboys in white slew cowboys in black in the pursuit of simplified justice.